+Students should have secured Pass at Level 5 Sport & Recreation.
 Students should have a keen interest in Physical activity and a possible view to pursue sport as a future vocation.

 The course is mainly practical but students will be expected to plan and deliver sessions and volunteer to help with sports clubs both within and out with school.